Tuesday, November 19, 2024

 .
 Elon Musk was born and grew up in South Africa and he loved it.
 Until apartheid began to crumble.
 The thought of Black people having the same rights as he did caused him to flee South Africa.
 The racism is ingrained in him and that's the only 'free speech' that he ever tolerates.

 THE GUARDIAN, The Free Press, Gabrielle Union, Jamie Lee Curtis and so many others are doing the right thing and leaving the racist's social media.
-He's lost on money but that doesn't matter to him because he has influence as long as he owns it -- if it remains popular.
+He's lost money on Twitter but that doesn't matter to him because he has influence as long as he owns it -- if it remains popular.
 If we leave it, it's over.
 It's nothing but a nest of racists, sexists and homophobes and then it has no cachet and popularity.

 Over on Blue Sky . . .